castanaro/namegen/README.md

 -d accepts a domain e.g., domain.com

 -r randomizes the output which can be helpful for large alphabetical lists where the user won't have enough time to validate all of them

+### Features:

+- All args are optional and non-positonal
+- Results are written to namegen-output.txt if no output file is specified
+- If no domain is specified, will output only names in specified format
+- Removes Duplicates
+- Removes Special Chars (helpful if passing a list from a LinkedIn or other online source)

 ### Example Screenshots: